 He looks at her again.
-‘Appearances can of course deceive and in real life, you can come to know someone in time, to see what is underneath.
+‘Appearances can of course deceive.
+In real life, you can come to know someone in time, to see what is underneath.
 But this is a statue.
 Whatever is there to be known is all on the surface, surely?’

 I shake my head.
 ‘Not necessarily.
-The artist must have wanted us to look deeper than that or there’d be no point in all that work.’
+The artist must have wanted us to look deeper or there’d be no point in all his work.’

 His shoulders erupt into shocked laughter.
 ‘No, indeed, you cannot seriously think that.
 She is just as you or me.’
 He takes my shoulders and forces me to face her full on.

-‘She’s nothing like me,’ I say, flatly.
-‘Look at that smirk.
-She looks as though butter wouldn’t melt, but all the time she’s watching …’
+‘She’s nothing like me,’ I say flatly.
+‘Can’t you see that smirk?
+She looks as though butter wouldn’t melt but all the time she’s watching …’

 He interrupts my venom.
 ‘Why should she not?’